 - the correct postal address (and confirm it)

 - provide tax information (not applicable for all countries)

 - select a payment method

 AdSense will hold the money for you until you entered all the information.
-So you can start using AdSense and generate money from ads even before finishing the whole payment setup.
-You should see notifications in your AdSense backend until you finished the setup process though.
+So you can start using AdSense and generate revenues from ads even before finishing the whole payment setup.
+You should see notifications in your AdSense backend until you finished the setup process, though.

 When do I get paid by AdSense?

-AdSense calculates your income for the period of a full month.
+AdSense calculates your income for an entire month.
 After the month ends, AdSense takes a few weeks to review your earnings and identify false impressions and clicks before finalizing the payment.
 This review is normally done by the 20th of the succeeding month.
 Google AdSense sends payments in the last week of the following month.

 In a nutshell, this is a typical payment timeline, which begins the month after you generated your revenue.